Babbie Mason: Community involvement

 Involved in helping aspiring recording artists and songwriters, Mason annually presents her Babbie Mason Music Conference International.
 She joined the faculty at Atlanta Christian College in East Point and Lee University in Cleveland, Tennessee, as an adjunct professor teaching songwriting.

 Personal life

-Mason lives on a farm in Carroll County, Georgia, with her husband of over forty-three years, Charles and their two sons.
+Mason lives on a farm in Carroll County, Georgia, with her husband of over forty-six years, Charles and their two sons.